-Many students do not understand the need for basic STEM (Science, Technology, Engineering, Mathematics) material that is critical to the solution of engineering problems.
-Many times this occurs since there is no practical relevance of the material presented - as far as the student is concerned.
-Unfortunately, all of these underlying courses and related material become very critical as upper level course material is addressed in the final semesters of a student's undergraduate educational studies.
-Often the students feel that they do not command the subject matter well enough and sometimes feel that it is too late to catch up and review what they now realize they should have already known from previous courses.
+Understanding basic STEM (Science, Technology, Engineering, Mathematics) material is critical to a student's ability to progress satisfactorily in upper level courses.
+Earlier courses often appear to have no relevance, from a student's perspective.
+As a result, students feel that they do not command the subject matter well enough and sometimes feel that it is too late to catch up on review what they now realize they should have already known from previous courses.
 Figure 1 shows a cartoon expressing the student's eventual realization as they approach the latter part of the undergraduate educational career.